 A hearty breakfast is necessary today as riders will spend the entire day in Vulci with the Butteri and their cattle, learning the style of their cattle work as well as the traditions of the Butteri and their Maremma horses.
 For lunch guests will have a barbecue, enjoying the fresh produce and recipes of this beautiful region.

 We ride back from Vulci to Pietrafitta, where in the afternoon we move Maremma foals from their fields to the corrals.
 In the late afternoon, we head back to the original agriturismo by mini-bus where we enjoy our final dinner together during which every participant will receive small souvenir and a map of our journey.

 Please note that on occasion this itinerary may be run in reverse.

-Some dates from 2018 will include camping: accommodation on Day 4, 5 and 6 will be at the butteri farm in comfortable double tents.
-There are hot showers and bathroom on site.
+Camping Trail: The accommodation on Days 4, 5 and 6 will be at the butteri farm in comfortable double tents.
+There are hot showers and bathroom on-site.
 If the programme runs in reverse then the camp will be used on Day 2, 3, 4 and 5.

 Chiusi Train Station, Rome Fiumicino or Rome Ciampino Airport

 If you would like a transfer from Chiusi train station: